xCuri0/ReBarUEFI/.github/ISSUE_TEMPLATE/bug-report.md

  - GPU:

 **Description**
-Describe the issue here. **Do not ask why BARs over a certain size won't work because that relates to the BIOS unless you are requesting a patch.** **Do not ask if it will work on a certain device try and see it yourself.**
+Describe the issue here. **Do not ask if it will work on a certain device try and see it yourself.** **Make sure CSM is off and 4G decoding is on**